cloudogu/jenkinsfiles/README.md

 The project being built by the pipeline examples is [wildfly/quickstart/kitchensink](https://github.com/wildfly/quickstart/tree/cfd2e05d16e4ae788bc12486f5b30d668b921973/kitchensink), a typical JEE web app basing on CDI, JSF, JPA, EJB, JAX-RS and integration tests with arquillian.
 It was extended slightly to allow for running integration tests using WildFly Swarm.

 The pipeline examples are built on top of each other, each in declarative and scripted syntax, respectively.
-Each example is put on a separate [branche](https://github.com/triologygmbh/jenkinsfile/branches) for convenient access:
+Each example is put on a separate [branches](https://github.com/triologygmbh/jenkinsfile/branches) for convenient access.

+Please see [our Jenkins Instance](https://opensource.triology.de/jenkins/blue/organizations/jenkins/triologygmbh-github%2Fjenkinsfile/branches) for build results.

 The following aspects are covered by the examples: